-Terry Moe and John Chubb (author of the tentatively titled "Redefining Local Control in the Digital Era" in this series) predict that unions will inevitably lose out as digital learning takes hold, because of lost geographic concentration and reduced number of teachers, both of which are key to union power.
-While this is a plausible outcome, we see another possibility.
+Terry Moe and John Chubb (author of chapter five, "Overcoming the Governance Challenge in K-12 Online Learning) predict that unions will inevitably lose out as digital learning takes hold, because of lost geographic concentration and reduced number of teachers, both of which are key to union power.
+44 While this is a plausible outcome, we see another possibility.